Whatever is Lovely: The Role of Beauty in Theology and Ministry

 The church has had a long and restless relationship with beauty and the arts.
 Sometimes the celebration of beauty has been eagerly embraced, and relics of this history surround us — soaring church arches, shining windows, carved figures, fugues, poetry of praise and piety.
 But beauty also has been deemed excessive, unnecessary and even idolatrous.
 How can we receive and encourage the place of beauty and the arts so that our preaching and piety more fully reflect the love and creativity of God?

 The 2021 Theological Symposium will explore the possibilities of beauty for the life of the church and its witness in a world that still groans for redemption.
 Plenaries and sectionals will offer various ways that the arts can enrich ministry, inspire hope and surprise with joy.

 Dr. David Schmitt The Gregg H. Benidt Memorial Professor of Homiletics and Literature, Professor of Practical Theology and Chairman of the Department of Practical Theology, Concordia Seminary, St. Louis

 Dr. James K.A.
-Smith Award-winning author, and Professor of Philosophy and the Gary and Henrietta Byker Chair in Applied Reformed Theology and Worldview at Calvin University
+Smith Award-winning author, editor of Image journal and Professor of Philosophy and the Gary and Henrietta Byker Chair in Applied Reformed Theology and Worldview at Calvin University

 Dr. Mark Mattes Professor of Theology and Philosophy and Chair of the Department of Philosophy and Religion at Grand View University